elzekool/advent-of-code-2024/README.md

 ## Running the examples

 ### VS Code
 There is a `launch.json` in this repository.
-For any puzzle you should be able to run the puzzle in debug mode by the following steps:
+For any puzzle (except C++ variants) you should be able to run the puzzle in debug mode by the following steps:

 * Open the relevant puzzle file
 * Go to the debug tab (For me this `Ctrl` - `Shift` - `D`)